NortonLifeLock (NASDAQ:NLOK) Updates Q3 2022 Earnings Guidance

-NortonLifeLock (NASDAQ:NLOK) last posted its earnings results on Thursday, November 4th.
-The company reported $0.43 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.42 by $0.01.
-NortonLifeLock had a negative return on equity of 177.25% and a net margin of 23.52%.
-The firm had revenue of $692.00 million during the quarter, compared to analyst estimates of $695.27 million.
-During the same period in the previous year, the company earned $0.33 EPS.
-The company’s revenue for the quarter was up 10.5% on a year-over-year basis.
-Analysts expect that NortonLifeLock will post 1.72 earnings per share for the current fiscal year.

-A number of research analysts have recently commented on the company.
-Barclays upped their price target on NortonLifeLock from $31.00 to $32.00 and gave the stock an overweight rating in a report on Thursday, July 15th.
-Mizuho reiterated a buy rating and set a $26.00 price target on shares of NortonLifeLock in a report on Friday.
+A number of research analysts recently issued reports on NLOK shares.
+Mizuho reaffirmed a buy rating and set a $26.00 target price on shares of NortonLifeLock in a report on Friday, November 5th.
 HSBC lowered NortonLifeLock from a buy rating to a hold rating in a report on Wednesday, August 11th.
-Finally, Royal Bank of Canada upped their price target on NortonLifeLock from $26.00 to $27.00 and gave the stock a sector perform rating in a report on Friday.
-Three analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat, the company presently has an average rating of Buy and an average target price of $27.83.
+Finally, Royal Bank of Canada lifted their price target on NortonLifeLock from $26.00 to $27.00 and gave the stock a sector perform rating in a research report on Friday, November 5th.
+Three equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $27.83.

+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 15th.
+Shareholders of record on Monday, November 22nd will be paid a $0.125 dividend.
+This represents a $0.50 dividend on an annualized basis and a yield of 1.96%.
+The ex-dividend date is Friday, November 19th.
+NortonLifeLock’s dividend payout ratio is currently 33.33%.

 A hedge fund recently raised its stake in NortonLifeLock stock.
-Morgan Stanley increased its position in shares of NortonLifeLock Inc. (NASDAQ:NLOK) by 11.2% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 1,980,066 shares of the company’s stock after purchasing an additional 199,389 shares during the period.
-Morgan Stanley owned about 0.34% of NortonLifeLock worth $53,897,000 at the end of the most recent reporting period.
-Institutional investors and hedge funds own 90.96% of the company’s stock.
+Morgan Stanley grew its holdings in NortonLifeLock Inc. (NASDAQ:NLOK) by 11.2% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 1,980,066 shares of the company’s stock after purchasing an additional 199,389 shares during the quarter.
+Morgan Stanley owned about 0.34% of NortonLifeLock worth $53,897,000 as of its most recent filing with the SEC.
+90.96% of the stock is owned by institutional investors and hedge funds.

 About NortonLifeLock